davjvo/XF_WeatherApp/README.md

 ### Fody

 Injects code which raises the PropertyChanged event, into property setters of classes which implement INotifyPropertyChanged.

-### Forms.GoogleMaps

-Yet another maps library for Xamarin.Forms that optimized for Google maps.

 ### Monkey cache